MariamAshraf200/StepDone/README.md

   * Automatically track progress of plans based on tasks’ completion.
   * Store plans locally using **Hive** for persistence.

+* **Authentication (Google)**
+  * Sign in with Google: users can authenticate using their Google account to unlock personalized experiences.
+  * Account management: sign out and switch accounts.
+(If you enable backend sync, authentication can be used to associate local plans/tasks with a user account.)

+* **Notification Feature**
+  * Local reminders: schedule local notifications to remind users about tasks or plans at a specific date/time.
+  * Recurring reminders & quick actions: support for repeating reminders, and actionable notifications (open app, snooze) where platform supports it.

 ---

 # The main Technologies & Packages/Plugins used in the App